benbalter/ti-83-programs/README.md

 The first (useful) software I ever wrote.

-Calculator programs written between 2001 and 2005 on A TI-83 Plus.
+Calculator programs written in TI BASIC between 2001 and 2005 on A TI-83 Plus.

 Transferred and decompiled in 2019 without modification.